 I work with people to solve human problems.
 We work together to understand needs, strategize solutions, and build usable experiences.
+I take point on the user experience design.
 Take a look at samples from my 12 years designing digital products with people in mind.

 With the cybersecurity tools CrowdStrike provides, consumers can be safer in business's hands.
 So increasing the presence of CrowdStrike across the globe was important to stop threats and keep people safe.
 We created a low friction trial of prevention in the CrowdStrike Falcon platform to reach more small businesses.

 At the time of this project, CrowdStrike did not yet have a trial.
 We had teams across the company working in tandem to make this a reality.
 We worked on an amibitious timeline for the effort and coordination required.
 The primary focus for user experience of the product interface put in handholds for key tasks administrators had to complete to set up CrowdStrike Falcon and see prevention in action.

 One existing experience we improved heavily on was downloading sensors.
 Without a sensor, the whole experience wouldn't work, so it was crucial for us to help administrators get the sensors.
 The existing downloads page was a single page with no organization of old versus new sensor versions, inconsistent naming, and buried install instructions.
 From feedback we gathered, we reorganized the sensor downloads to point out the latest builds by platform, unified sensor naming conventions, and place instructions right on the downloads page.
 We focused the small amount of user testing we could fund on this page and saw a heavy increase task completion with our new iterations.

 With a trial in place, we put CrowdStrike into the hands of businesses and positioned the platform for future iteration on first run language and experiences.

 One of the most important things for shift-based employees to communicate is their availability.
 Timing can change and both employees and managers benefit from getting shift times right.